 What to look for during the trial:

-How they break down the scope
+How they break down the scope and manage their time

-How they communicate updates
+How they communicate updates and flag blockers

-Trial ideas:
+Trial project ideas:

-Build a simple internal tool
+Build a simple internal tool or admin dashboard

 Recreate a key feature from your main app